 Each situation, each encounter, each moment presents us with a choice.
-Which role will be played?
-Teacher, student, rebel, counselor, bully, introvert, rage-aholic, alcoholic, greedy, generous, peaceful, angry, etc. Changing roles can be easier than changing our clothing, since all it takes is a change of perception, of attitude.
+Which role will we play?
+Teacher, student, rebel, counselor, bully, introvert, rage-aholic, alcoholic, greedy, generous, peaceful, angry, etc. Changing roles can be easier than changing our clothing, since all it takes is a change of perception, of attitude, a change of mind.
 It does however, need a willingness to be aware of the roles we play as we go along.

-Remember the whole world’s a stage… which role will you play?
-You can’t really stand in the sidelines and watch, because that too is a role.
-You’re playing the uninvolved.
-Yet, if we want to make a difference in our immediate world, and in the planet on which we live, we have a responsibility to choose our roles carefully and with consciousness.
+The whole world's a stage -- which role will you play?
+You can't really stand on the sidelines and watch, because that too is a role.
+You're playing the uninvolved, the passive observer.
+Yet, if we want to make a difference in our immediate world, and on the planet in which we live, we have a responsibility to choose our roles carefully and with consciousness.